DEADLINE ALERT for GOTU, AVYA, BLRX, and ENVX: The Law Offices of Frank R. Cruz Reminds Investors of Class Actions on Behalf of Shareholders

 The complaint filed in this class action alleges that Defendants made materially false and/or misleading statements, as well as failed to disclose material adverse facts about the Company’s business, operations, and prospects.
 Specifically, Defendants failed to disclose to investors: (1) the Company was not well financed to develop Motixafortide while at the same time advancing other pipeline programs; (2) BioLine would require a loan from Kreos Capital VII Aggregator SCSP in an aggregate principal amount of up to $40 million and then also would require a $15M securities offering to facilitate the commercial launch of Motixafortide; and (3) as a result, Defendants’ positive statements about the Company’s business, operations, and prospects were materially misleading and/or lacked a reasonable basis at all relevant times.

-If you are a BioLineRx shareholder who suffered a loss, click here to participate.
+If you are a BioLoneRx shareholder who suffered a loss, click here to participate.

 Enovix Corporation (NASDAQ: ENVX)